awawa-dev/HyperHDR/README.md

 <br/>
 <br/>
-<b>Before and after HyperHDR LUT correction on some HDR/BT2020 video content that was broken by the USB grabber.
-Without it your ambilight colors will be washed-out:<br/></b>
+<b>Before and after HyperHDR LUT correction on HDR/BT2020 video that was broken by the USB grabber.<br/>Without it your ambilight colors will be washed-out:<br/></b>

 ![alt text](https://i.postimg.cc/VsbZrGBx/cfinal.jpg)
 ![alt text](https://i.postimg.cc/sXbnH7yH/afinal.jpg)